cncf/tag-security/assessments/projects/custodian/joint-review.md

 one type of configuration it can check.

-It is left to the user to understand how to map security policy in human terms to configuration checks in machine terms (c7n yaml policies).
+It is left to the user to understand how to map security policy in human terms to configuration checks in machine terms (c7n YAML policies).

 ## Joint-Review Use